 What kind of mold is in my house?
-Is it Toxic Mold?
+Is it toxic mold?

 How did the mold get into my house?

 Mold is everywhere and isn’t uncommon to find in a home.
-It can enter the house through ope doorways, windows, heating, ventilation, and air conditioning systems.
+It can enter the house through open doorways, windows, heating, ventilation, and air conditioning systems.
 Spores in the air outside attach themselves to people and animals, bringing mold indoors.
 Once the spores are inside and land on places where there is excessive moisture, the will grow.

 Where does mold grow?